webfraggle/modellbahn-displays-traincontroller/README.md

     }

 ### Option 1: Skip next and prev
-Manage all your trains with the webinterface of your "Zugzielanzeiger" and the skip next or previous train via command-line / external program with this tool.
+Manage all your trains with the webinterface of your "Zugzielanzeiger" and then skip to next or previous train via command-line / external program with this tool.

     mbd-tc.exe --next
     mbd-tc.exe --prev